fabric8io/fabric8/docs/openShiftVagrant.md

 ### Recreating OpenShift

-If you suspend your VMs or reboot your boxes; or just want to reset your OpenShift installation to a clean installation, just run this from your openshift-origin folder:
+To discard any state stored by your vagrant VMs, just run this from your openshift-origin folder:

     cd openshift-origin
-    vagrant-restart-openshift.sh

-which will reload your VMs, delete any temporary volumes and start up the services.

-Note you must have the **fabric8/bin** folder on your PATH to find the [vagrant-restart-openshift.sh script](https://github.com/fabric8io/fabric8/blob/master/bin/vagrant-restart-openshift.sh)
+    export OPENSHIFT_DEV_CLUSTER=true OPENSHIFT_NUM_MINIONS=1
+    vagrant halt
+    rm -Rf openshift.local.*
+    vagrant destroy -f
+    make clean

+After that, you can start from scratch by running `vagrant up` again.

 ### OpenShift logs